 - UD-10 Work with property owners to ensure that pedestrian-oriented, mixed-use development occurs within approximately one-half mile of transit stations.
 This may include: - a.
 Retail uses at ground level along pedestrian corridors - b.
 Establishing incentives and programs for this style of development - c.
 Purchasing key parcels of land on an opportunity basis

 This site is not near a transit station.
 Accordingly, high-density, mixed uses are probably not appropriate at this location.

 CONCLUSION

-The proposed change in the land use designation appears appropriate.
+The proposed change in the land use designation is appropriate and consistent with the pending single family zoning.